hannesm/platform-blog/Signing-the-opam-repository.md

 A difficult problem in a cryptosystem is key distribution.
 In TUF and this proposal, a set of root keys are distributed with opam.
-A threshold of these root keys needs to sign (transitively) all keys which are used to verify opam repository and its packages.
+A threshold of these root keys needs to sign various keys with elevated privileges.

 ### Root keys

-The root of trust is stored in a set of root keys.
-In the case of the official opam OCaml repository, the public keys are to be stored in the opam source, allowing it to validate the whole trust chain.
+An initial set of root keys for the official opam OCaml repository is distributed with the opam release.
 The private keys will be held by the opam and repository maintainers, and stored password-encrypted, securely offline, preferably on unplugged storage.

 They are used to sign all the top-level keys, using a quorum.
 The quorum has several benefits: